 This assessment allows comparison with other candidates and helps to validate the course nationally.
 It also ensures that all candidates are marked to the same standard and acts as part of our quality assurance measures.
 In cases of a doubtful pass the Diploma Director will adjudicate.
 Feedback on Clinical Content, organisation and presentation will be provided.

 Statement on plagiarism: Candidates are expected to produce original work and are referred to the policy on plagiarism.
 (See Section 9.2.)
-In addition please note guidance on the use of A.I. in coursework submissions (See Section 4.9)

 Tips to producing a successful algorithm and pitfalls identified in previous submissions